Chemical dissolution

 \[D_{\rm average} = (I\times \frac{c_{eq}}{\rho})\ (1 – (\frac{\lambda}{z_0})\ (1 – e^{(\frac{-z_0}{\lambda})}))\]

-α used in this article is $\alpha = 2·10^{−6}$ or $3.5·10^{−7}$ cm/s (for temp at 298K).
-This is indeed a controversial parameter TBH.
-We can try different values and see what happens.
+α used in the default setting are $\alpha = 2·10^{−6}$ or $3.5·10^{−7}$ cm/s (for temp at 298K).
+This is indeed a controversial parameter.
+Please feel free to try different values and see what happens.

-These equations are implemented as dissolution
+These equations are implemented as dissolution function:

 function dissolution(temp, precip, pco2, alpha, water_depth, facies)